JMAlego/PyDMX/README.md

 ### Dummy

 The dummy interface does nothing.
 It's there simply as a placeholder for testing or any other use which does not require an actual interface.

-#### Dependencies

-The FT232R driver requires the python module `pylibftdi` which in turn requires the `libftdi` shared library be installed.
-The driver also currently requires Linux due to its use of `libc` via ctypes (this should be rectified in a later version).

 ## Usage